-72-Year-Old U.S. Citizen Reportedly Pleads Guilty In Moscow To Fighting For Ukraine
+72-Year-Old U.S. Citizen Pleads Guilty In Moscow To Fighting For Ukraine

 The Moscow City Court (file photo)

-Stephen Hubbard, a 72-year-old U.S. citizen, has pleaded guilty in a Moscow court to charges of mercenary activity, Russian state-run media reported, saying he admitted during a hearing that he had received money to fight for Ukraine to help repel invading Russian armed forces.
+Stephen Hubbard, a 72-year-old U.S. citizen, has pleaded guilty in a Moscow court to charges of mercenary activity for receiving money to fight for Ukraine against invading Russian forces, Russian state-run media reported, which his family members immediately questioned.

 "Yes, I agree with the indictment," the RIA Novosti news agency quoted Hubbard as saying in the courtroom during the hearing on September 30.